inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. **TODO** seems redundant -> it is. make sure its contained above.

-In the ``Default`` configuration, no preemption or priority queue is used; the configuration just limits the :ned:`EthernetMac`'s queue length to 4.
+The ``Default`` configuration uses no preemption or priority queue, the configuration just limits the :ned:`EthernetMac`'s queue length to 4.

+..
+The default configuration uses no preemption or priority queue.

 In all three cases, the queues need to be short to decrease the queueing time's effect on the measured delay.
 However, if they are too short, they might be empty too often, which renders the priority queue useless (it cannot prioritize if it contains just one packet, for example).
 The queue length of 4 is an arbitrary choice.
 The queue type is set to :ned:`DropTailQueue` so that it can drop packets if the queue is full: